OPPO Malaysia quietly rolled out OPPO A7 in Malaysia market. The OPPO A7 is a selfie-centric with large battery capacity phone.

-The front is a 6.26-inch LTPS IPS display with resolutions of 1,520 x 720 that translated to 19:9 screen-to-body-ratio and only 271ppi.
-The colour output is vivid and bright, it’s decent enough for watching videos and playing games.
+The front is a 6.26-inch LTPS IPS display with resolutions of 1,520 x 720 that translated to 19:9 display-ratio and have only 271ppi.
+The colours output are vivid and bright, it’s decent enough for watching videos and playing games.
 The “Waterdrop” notch houses a 16-megapixels camera, sensors and earpiece speaker – more on the selfie camera later

 On the bottom, you will find 3.5mm audio jack, microphone, microUSB port and single down-firing speaker.

 The volume rocker buttons are placed on the left with SIM tray that accommodates two nanoSIM and a dedicated microSD card (up to 256GB).
 The power button is located on the right side.

 Around the back is dual rear camera setup, LED flash and fingerprint sensor.